michaelbull/wysiwyg-editor/README.md

 and provides intuitive shorthand replacements for common symbols and units.
 - The floating rich editor menu allows for easy document edits to insert blocks and toggle formatting.
-- The document state is saved to your browser’s local storage, allowing you to return to your document later on.
+- A persistent document state is saved to the browser’s local storage, allowing document edits to continue across sessions.
 Once finished, the document may be serialized and downloaded as a semantic HTML5 file.

 ## Quotes